Herbert Kitchener, 1st Earl Kitchener: Meeting with Sir John French

-The BEF commander in France, Sir John French, concerned at heavy British losses at the Battle of Le Cateau, was considering withdrawing his forces from the Allied line.
-By 31 August, French commander-in-chief Joffre, President Poincaré (relayed via Bertie, the British Ambassador) and Kitchener had sent him messages urging him not to do so.
-Kitchener, authorised by a midnight meeting of whichever Cabinet Ministers could be found, left for France for a meeting with Sir John on 1 September.
+The BEF commander in France, Sir John French, concerned by heavy British losses at the Battle of Le Cateau, was considering withdrawing his forces from the Allied line.
+By 31 August, French commander-in-chief Joseph Joffre, President Raymond Poincaré (relayed via Bertie, the British ambassador) and Kitchener had sent him messages urging him not to do so.
+Kitchener, authorised by a midnight meeting of whichever cabinet ministers could be found, left for France for a meeting with Sir John on 1 September.

-They met, together with Viviani (French Prime Minister) and Millerand (now French War Minister).
+They met, together with René Viviani (French prime minister) and Alexandre Millerand (now French War Minister).
 Huguet recorded that Kitchener was "calm, balanced, reflective" whilst Sir John was "sour, impetuous, with congested face, sullen and ill-tempered".
-On Bertie's advice Kitchener dropped his intention of inspecting the BEF.
+On Francis Bertie's advice Kitchener dropped his intention of inspecting the BEF.
 French and Kitchener moved to a separate room, and no independent account of the meeting exists.
 After the meeting Kitchener telegraphed the Cabinet that the BEF would remain in the line, although taking care not to be outflanked, and told French to consider this "an instruction".
 French had a friendly exchange of letters with Joffre.

 French had been particularly angry that Kitchener had arrived wearing his field marshal's uniform.
-This was how Kitchener normally dressed at the time (Hankey thought Kitchener's uniform tactless, but it had probably not occurred to him to change), but French felt that Kitchener was implying that he was his military superior and not simply a cabinet member.
+This was how Kitchener normally dressed at the time (Maurice Hankey thought Kitchener's uniform tactless, but it had probably not occurred to him to change), but French felt that Kitchener was implying that he was his military superior and not simply a cabinet member.
 By the end of the year French thought that Kitchener had "gone mad" and his hostility had become common knowledge at GHQ and GQG.